 It's also wise to encourage your followers on your social sites to sign up for your newsletter.
 Tweet or make a Facebook post whenever a newsletter is going out and send a link to the signup page, or, create a series of enticing images to promote your newsletter on Pinterest.
 That way, you move people who have expressed an interest in your business from a venue you don't control (a third party site) to a venue you have a lot more control over (your own email list).

-As I'm writing this, I realize some of these recommendations are easier said than done, and explaining the details is beyond the scope of a single article.
-If it was simple to get customers to your site from a variety of sources and build up an impressive email list, everyone would be running successful online businesses.
+I realize the idea of implementing some of these recommendations may feel daunting.
+If it was simple to build your own website instead of selling on a marketplace, or get customers to your site from a variety of sources, or build up an impressive email list, everyone would be running successful online businesses.